 It helps to specify the system because a single vendor can integrate multiple systems to Nimble AMS.

 Connected App Namein Pascal case.
-Learn more about Pascal case in Component Design Guidelines.
+Learn more about Pascal case in Component Standards.

 The email address of the individual or team responsible for maintaining the integration from the vendor's side.